prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 ```C++
 DslReturnType dsl_ode_trigger_summation_new(const wchar_t* name, uint class_id, uint limit);
 ```
-This constructor creates a uniquly named Summation trigger that counts the number Objects within a frame that pass the trigger's (option) critera.
-The Trigger generates an ODE occurence invoking all ODE Actions once for **per-frame** until the Trigger limit is reached.
+This constructor creates a uniquely named Summation trigger that counts the number Objects within a frame that pass the trigger's (option) criteria.
+The Trigger generates an ODE occurrence invoking all ODE Actions once for **per-frame** until the Trigger limit is reached.

 Note: Adding Actions to a Summation Trigger that require Object metadata during invocation - Object-Capture and Object-Fill as examples - will result in a non-action when invoked.